 A furniture repair business may target any number of different markets.
 Businesses that specialize in antique restoration will appeal to antique collectors, families with antiques that have been passed down, and even museums.
-Businesses that have more of a general, full-service approach may appeal to homeowners, business owners, rental property owners, and anyone else with more modern furniture in need of repair or reupholstering.
+Businesses with more of a general, full-service approach may appeal to homeowners, business owners, rental property owners, and anyone else with more modern furniture in need of repair or reupholstering.

-In general, a large portion of business comes from higher-earning home owners as they are more likely to purchase nicer furniture.
+In general, a large portion of business comes from higher-earning homeowners as they are more likely to purchase nicer furniture.